Jack-Sibley/ancestral-visionary/src/game-concepts/numbers-and-symbols.md

 **107.16.** The text box of a Class card contains class level bars, each of which is a keyword ability that represents both an activated ability and a static ability.
 A class level bar includes the activation cost of its activated ability and a level number.
 Any abilities printed within the same text box section as the class level bar are part of its static ability.
 See rule 717, “Class Cards.”
 + **107.16a** “[Cost]: Level N — [Abilities]” means “[Cost]: This Class’s level becomes N. Activate only if this Class is level N-1 and only as a sorcery” and “As long as this Class is level N or greater, it has [abilities].”

+**107.17.** The ticket symbol is {TK}.
+It represents one ticket counter.
++ **107.17a** A ticket symbol with a number inside it represents a ticket cost.
+To pay that cost, a player removes that many ticket counters from themselves.